 About Carrie and Tanya

-Carrie Nicholas is in 22nd year as an elementary general music specialist.
+Carrie Nicholas is in 23rd year as an elementary general music specialist.
 Carrie currently teaches K-5 general music in Jefferson County Public Schools.
-This summer, she will teach Level III Pedagogy and Materials at the Kodály Levels Program of Seattle.
-Carrie received her bachelor’s degree of Music Education from Illinois Wesleyan University and a master’s degree of Music Education with Kodály Emphasis from Colorado State University, where she also received her Kodály certification in 2005.
+She has also taught Level III Pedagogy and Materials at the Kodály Levels Program of Seattle and the Colorado Kodály Institute.
 Carrie is an active presenter, having shared sessions and presentations for various school districts, music education chapters, and state and national conferences.
 Carrie is a proud member of OAKE.
-She is past president of ROCKE (the Regional Organization of Colorado Kodály Educators) and past president of the Western Division president of OAKE, and currently serves as Member at Large on the OAKE board.
+She is past president of ROCKE (the Regional Organization of Colorado Kodály Educators) and past president of the Western Division of OAKE, and currently serves as Member at Large on the OAKE board.